-OAR 162-010-0230 Internal Control
+Internal Control OAR 162-10-0230

-In planning and performing our audit of the financial statements, we considered the District's internal control over financial reporting to determine the audit procedures that are appropriate in the circumstances for the purposes of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
-Accordingly, we do not express an opinion on the effectiveness of the District's internal control.
+In planning and performing our audit, we considered the District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial reporting.

-Restriction of Use
+Restriction on Use

-This report is intended solely for the information and use of the Board of Directors and management of Tillamook County 4-H and Extension Service District and the Oregon Secretary of State and is not intended to be and should not be used by anyone other than these parties.
+This report is intended solely for the information and use of the board of directors and management of the District and the Oregon Secretary of State and is not intended to be and should not be used by anyone other than these parties.